Phishing: One of The Most Common Attacks

 Phishing email addresses can come in a few ways.
 The sender’s address:

-- Is from a public domain, such as Gmail or Yahoo, meaning it’s most likely from an individual person and not a business
+- It is from a public domain, such as Gmail or Yahoo, meaning it’s most likely from a person and not a business

-- Looks like it’s from a familiar company, but the spelling is inaccurate or it says .net when the real company’s website says .com
+- Looks like it’s from a familiar company, but the spelling is inaccurate or, for example, the email address

 Generic greeting

-They don’t address you by name because they either don’t know it, didn’t take the time to put that information into their scam-builder, or don’t care what your name is unless you choose to cooperate and give them what they want.
+They don’t use your name because they may not know it, didn’t bother to include it in their scam setup, or aren’t interested in your name unless you decide to assist and give them what they are seeking.

 Sent from a domain that doesn’t match the links in the email